iterative/cml/README.md

 - **Team efficacy.** Review your teammate's models and datasets like code.
 Checkin and checkout each other's workspaces.

 ## Usage
-CML is a tool to extend the CI/CD workflow to ML projects.
+CML extends the CI/CD workflow to ML projects.
 When a pull or push to your project repository is detected, CML coordinates cloud resources to reproduce a user-defined pipeline and return a CML Report to your repository.

 To begin, you'll need a GitHub or GitLab account.
 Users may wish to familiarize themselves with [Github Actions](https://help.github.com/en/actions) or [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).

+_Instructions to configure CML in a project repository here?
+Need to show the workflow being defined._

 <details>
 <summary>CML for Github</summary>